 About the Greek Catholic Union

-The Greek Catholic Union has an A+ rating on the Better Business Bureau.
-There have been no complaints filed in the past three years and no reviews of the company found on the BBB site.
+The Greek Catholic Union has an A+ rating with the Bette Business Bureau(BBB).
+There are no complaints at all on file in the past three years and no reviews of the company found on the BBB site.

 The Bottom Line

 Since our last review of the Greek Catholic Union, they have greatly reduced the amount of information offered on their website, which makes it difficult to determine how competitive they are in terms of policy offerings and prices.
 The Greek Catholic Union will appeal to those that want to be a part of a faith-based organization, and that means that price and selection may be a less important consideration.

 For a list of companies that we recommend, visit our Best Insurance Companies page.